 - Don’t be too polite to do what you need to feel comfortable.
 If someone’s making you feel weird, don’t let your politeness stop you from moving away.
 If you have a bad vibe and want someone to walk you back to your hotel, don’t be afraid to ask.

 - Take out travel insurance.
-Just in case something gets stolen, you get sick or something else goes down, something like Southern Cross Travel Insurance can be a life-saver.
+Just in case something gets stolen, you get sick or something else goes down, travel insurance can be a life-saver.

 - Read my guide on 17 Essential travel safety tips everyone should know.